BetterHelp and Vator have teamed up for Becoming Us, a virtual group therapy programRead more...

 Personnel, at two months from founding: Yuan leaves Cisco in June 2011, bringing 40 of the company's engineers with him.

-First funding, at two months from founding: In June 2011, Saasbee raises $3 million in seed funding from Logo of TSVC, WebEX founder Subrah Iyar, Matt Ocko, Dan Scheinman and Bill Tai.
+First funding, at two months from founding: In June 2011, Saasbee raises $3 million in seed funding from TSVC, WebEX founder Subrah Iyar, Matt Ocko, Dan Scheinman and Bill Tai.

 "In early 2011, Apple just launched FaceTime; SKYPE had been popular for many years; In addition, giant CISCO acquired WEBEX for $3.2B in 2009, and another startup company doing cloud-based video conferencing, BlueJeans, had already raised tens of millions of dollars.
 It was not clear whether there is still room for another player like Zoom in this seemly crowded and competitive track.
 Many professional investors expected a very low probability of success for another new-comer and turned down the opportunity," TSVC writes in 2019.